darirshadahmad88-hash/JalWatchJK/README.md

   this page.
-- **To make it live:** set `ANTHROPIC_API_KEY` (get one at [console.anthropic.com](https://console.anthropic.com)) as an environment variable on Netlify or Render and redeploy.
+- **To make it live:** set `ANTHROPIC_API_KEY` (get one at [console.anthropic.com](https://console.anthropic.com)) as an environment variable in Vercel and redeploy.
 Optionally set `ANTHROPIC_MODEL` to override the default model.
-The endpoint is `/api/crop-triage`, wired up on both platforms (`netlify/functions/crop-triage.js` / the route in `server.js`).
+The endpoint is `/api/crop-triage` in `server.js`.
 - **Real limitation worth stating up front:** a single fruit photo often isn't enough to tell fungal disease, pest damage, and nutrient deficiency apart — that's exactly why this is framed as low-stakes